kimdurante/gis-workshop-waml-template/content/preparingdata.md

 * Load all data into a collection folder (directory) that can be connected to ArcCatalog.

-* Prior to cataloging/accessioning data, it is important to ensure that all layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.
-Every layer in SDR/EarthWorks must have a valid filename and valid coordinate metadata (geographic extent).
-Vector and raster data  delivered through GeoServer must include a valid spatial reference system (SRS).
+* Ensure that all layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.
+All layers must have a valid filename and valid coordinate metadata (geographic extent).

+* Vector and raster data delivered through GeoServer must include a valid spatial reference system (SRS).

 ### Checking Data Properties

+* You can inspect data properites for one or more layers using ArcGIS, QGIS, or GDAL/OGR.

 * [Run this script to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py)